 What is Illness Cover?

 A business or individual enters into a contract with a life company whereby they pay a monthly premium in exchange for cover for a number specified illnesses as they have set out in their policy documents.
 This is usually 60-70 but varies from company to company.
+For anyone who has had to claim on an insurance policy, it becomes a very important very quickly in helping you resolve a liability or potential liability.

 Business Illness Cover